soyart/notes/pages/Rust language.md

 	- #Memory
 	- Ownership is how Rust models memory management
 	- Rust has no GC, and so programmers must manage the program's memory by themselves
-	- Ownership helps Rust programmers manage memory *at compile time*, enforced by
+	- Ownership helps Rust programmers manage memory *at compile time*, enforced by `rustc`